svenvc/zinc/zinc-http-components-paper.md

       get.

-Instead of giving a string argument to be parsed into a ZnUrl, we now provide the necessary elements to constuct the URL manually, by sending messages to our ZnClient object.
+Instead of giving a string argument to be parsed into a ZnUrl, we now provide the necessary elements to construct the URL manually, by sending messages to our ZnClient object.
 With #http we set what is called the scheme.
 Then we set the hostname.
 Since we don't specify a port, the default port for HTTP will be used, port 80.